Vet fees up to £15,000

 If you switch to us from a like-for-like policy, there’ll be no gap in cover, with protection starting straight away**.

-Intervertebral disc disease (IVDD) is a painful spinal condition that involves the rupture (herniation) of an intervertebral disc.
-It often affects breeds such as Dachshunds, Corgis, and French Bulldogs.
-IVDD can cause incontinence, nerve issues, and even lead to paralysis.
-This guide looks at the main symptoms of IVDD and what you can do to support your dog if they develop the condition.
+Intervertebral disc disease (IVDD) is a painful condition where the spinal cord becomes squashed by a ruptured or bulging intervertebral disc.
+It often affects breeds such as Dachshunds, Corgis and French Bulldogs.
+IVDD can cause pain, incontinence, weakness, and even paralysis.
+This guide looks at the main symptoms of IVDD and what to expect if your dog develops the condition.

-Smaller breeds with certain back lengths and/or back shapes are more at risk of developing Hansen type 1 disc disease and having sudden disc ruptures.
-This includes:
+Smaller breeds, especially those with long backs and short legs, are more at risk of developing Hansen type 1 disc disease and sudden ruptures, including:

 Milder symptoms include:

 If you think your dog is showing early signs of IVDD, contact your vet.
-Diagnosis usually involves assessing the history, clinical signs, and physical exam findings, along with images from x-rays and advanced imaging such as MRI.
+Diagnosis usually involves assessing the history, clinical signs and physical exam findings, along with X-rays and advanced imaging such as MRI.

-Finding IVDD early enough means your vet may recommend taking a less invasive approach to treatment.
-They can recommend:
+With mild signs, your vet may recommend a less invasive approach to treatment, including:

 Dogs with severe IVDD can have symptoms such as: